-The browsing commands allow BTS objects to be located and their relationships to each other examined.
-The objects that can be browsed are:
+You can use the browsing commands to locate BTS objects and examine their relationships to each other.

+The objects that you can browse include:

-- Activities
+- · Activities

-- · Data-containers
+- Data-containers

 - Events

-- Processes
+- · Processes

 - · Process-types.

 Process-types are a special case.
 They are browsed using the START, NEXT, and END options of the INQUIRE PROCESSTYPE command.
-INQUIRE PROCESSTYPE is described in Chapter 23, "BTS system programming commands," on page 219.
+INQUIRE PROCESSTYPE is described in Chapter 24, "BTS system programming commands," on page 227.